How to render randomly the web links available on a web page in Apache JMeter?

 - Writing the logic to pass the URL randomly

 Let’s try to understand with an example.
-Consider, there is a scenario where you need to render the pages of a website randomly that means each virtual user will have to visit 5 random pages.
+Consider, there is a scenario where you need to render the pages of a website randomly which means each virtual user will have to visit 5 random pages.
 Follow the below steps to create such a scenario in JMeter:

 - Open JMeter